PEA consultants

 Independents have a role

-Independent consultants are a different option.
-They are best suited for assisting the owner directly, either independently or as part of an overall advisory team.
-On occasion the engineer could be part of the Board of Directors.
-Non-technical management must always have access to in-house engineering capability for brainstorming or technical direction.
-The question is whether the engineer should be a cheerleader or a true independent observer.
+Independent consultants are a different thing.
+They are best suited for assisting the Owner directly, either independently or as part of an overall corporate advisory team.
+Non-technical junior mining management teams should always have access to in-house engineering capability for brainstorming or technical direction.

 • They can provide unbiased advice.
 Larger firm sometimes have business development conflicts.
 The independent consultant does not have the motivation to win a feasibility study or EPCM contract.